-The accumulation of amyloid beta plaques in the cerebral cortex during Alzheimer's disease (AD) is only one of the outcomes of proteolytic cleavage of amyloid precursor protein (APP).
-Over 50 different mutations in the APP gene have been found to increase the chances of amyloid beta plaque generation, leading to early-onset Alzheimer disease.
-Cleavage of mutated APP by beta- and gamma-secretase (amyloidogenic pathway) leads to production of pathologic, insoluble amyloid-beta deposits as well as non-pathologic, soluble APP-beta (sAPP-beta), while cleavage by alpha-secretase (nonamyloidogenic pathway) results in only sAPP-alpha.
+The accumulation of amyloid-beta plaques in the cerebral cortex during Alzheimer's disease (AD) is only one outcome of the proteolytic cleavage of amyloid precursor protein (APP).
+Over 50 different mutations in the APP gene increase the chances of amyloid-beta plaque generation, leading to early-onset AD.
+Cleavage of mutated APP by beta-secretase (BACE1) then gamma-secretase—the amyloidogenic pathway—leads to production of pathologic, insoluble amyloid-beta deposits as well as non-pathologic, soluble APP-beta (sAPP-beta), while cleavage by alpha-secretase—the nonamyloidogenic pathway—results in only non-pathogenic sAPP-alpha.

 Alpha2 6-sialyltransferase (ST6Gal I) is a glycosyltransferase involved in the biosynthesis of sugar chains.
 ST6Gal I catalyzes the transfer of an alpha-2,6-linked sialic acid to the N-glycans of certain receptors.
 Studies have shown that ST6Gal I is cleaved by BACE1, both in vitro and in vivo, to produce a peptide known as ST6Gal I (E41 Form).
 In humans, cleavage of ST6Gal I by BACE1 generates alpha-2,6-sialyltransferase (E44 form), while in rats it generates alpha-2,6-sialyltransferase (E41 form).